 The Endowment Fund provides a way for persons to give gifts to provide for the long-term future of the church.
 The principal of these gifts is held in perpetuity, and the earnings is made available for church ministries as needed.

-Why Does the Church ask for a Pledge of my Next Year's Planned Giving Each Year?
+Why Does the Church ask for an Estimate of Giving of my Next Year's Planned Giving?

-Pledges provide reasonable expectations of the income the church will receive for the coming year, and thus the very basis upon which the Finance Committee plans the church’s annual budget–prudently estimating income and establishing a realistic budget for all of our ministries.
+An Estimate of Giving provide reasonable expectations of the income the church will receive for the coming year, and thus provides the very basis upon which the Finance Committee plans the church’s annual budget – prudently estimating income and establishing a realistic budget for all of our ministries.

 Does the Church Only Want my Money?

 No!
 We encourage every disciple of Jesus to find the place to serve that matches their spiritual gifts, talents and passion.
-If you’d like to talk with someone about finding your place to serve, contact Debbie Casanzio, Director of Discipleship Ministries, 813.253.5388, ext.
-298.
+If you’d like to talk with someone about finding your place to serve, contact John Barolo, Director of Discipleship, 813.253.5388, ext.
+1231.

 Who Sees my Giving Information?